 Basel Hakka Lutheran Church

 In 1985 the building was sold to the Basel Hakka Lutheran Congregation, which was started by the Chinese Hakka community and whose first pastor was Yuk Kiong Chong.
 The Basel Hakka Church was very successful as the Hakka community in Vancouver grew in the 80’s and 90’s.
 The Basel Hakka Church moved to a new building in 2006 and still exists today.
-In 2008 the building was decommissioned as a church.
+In 2008 the building was decommissioned as the Basel Hakka Church.

-In 2011 the property at 823 Jackson Avenue was purchased by Stephen Melvin and Torrie Groening, saving it from developers, and is now known as Churchland Studios.
+In 2011 the property at 823 Jackson Avenue was purchased by Stephen Melvin and Torrie Groening.
 Torrie Groening is an artist and photographer who works with drawing, painting and printmaking.
 Stephen Melvin is an electrical engineer who consults on issues related to intellectual property.
-Churchland Studios is a working studio that includes a showroom, photography/print studio, ceramic studio, technology workshop and artist residency.
+Stephen Melvin and Torrie Groening live in the ground floor caretaker residence of the building.